buildingSMART/BCF-API/README.md

 Add or update a **collection** of all related topics to a topic.
 This operation is only possible when the server returns the `updateRelatedTopics` flag in the Topic authorization, see section [3.2.8](#328-determining-allowed-topic-modifications)

+Throws "409 Conflict" if requestion to add a parent-child relation causing an infinite loop.
+Example: TopicA is already the parent of TopicB.
+Making TopicB the parent of TopicA is not allowed, as it will cause an infinite tree-structure.

 **Example Request**

     PUT /bcf/3.0/projects/F445F4F2-4D02-4B2A-B612-5E456BEF9137/topics/B345F4F2-3A04-B43B-A713-5E456BEF8228/related_topics